numpy/numpy/doc/neps/nep-0027-zero-rank-arrarys.rst

 Since most if not all numpy function automatically convert zero-rank arrays to scalars on return, there is no reason for ``[...]`` and ``[()]`` operations to be different.

-See SVN changeset 1864 (which became git changeset `9024ff0`_) for implementation of ``x[...]`` and ``x[()]`` returning numpy scalars.
+See SVN changeset 1864 (which became git commit `9024ff0`_) for implementation of ``x[...]`` and ``x[()]`` returning numpy scalars.

-See SVN changeset 1866 (which became git changeset `743d922`_) for implementation of ``x[...] = v`` and ``x[()] = v``
+See SVN changeset 1866 (which became git commit `743d922`_) for implementation of ``x[...] = v`` and ``x[()] = v``

 Increasing rank with newaxis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Everyone who commented liked this feature, so as of SVN changeset 1871 (which became git changeset `b32744e`_) any number of ellipses and
+Everyone who commented liked this feature, so as of SVN changeset 1871 (which became git commit `b32744e`_) any number of ellipses and
 newaxis tokens can be placed as a subscript argument for a zero-rank array.
 For
 example::